UNDP Brussels Office

 The UNDP Representation Office in Brussels is part of UNDP's Bureau of External Relations and Advocacy (BERA) which is based at UNDP headquarters in New York.

 UNDP’s Representation Office in Brussels partners with the institutions of the European Union.
-Together with the wider UN-family in Brussels and with our partners in the European Union (EU), our goal is to promote and advance the development agenda and international UN standards - such as Millennium Development Goals and human rights - both in EU policy discussions and in the external action of the European Union.
+Together with the wider UN-family in Brussels and with our partners in the European Union (EU), our goal is to promote and advance the development agenda and international UN standards - such as the Sustainable Development Goals and human rights - both in EU policy discussions and in the external action of the European Union.

 In Brussels, the UN and UNDP work as active partners with key stakeholders such as the European Commission, European Parliament, European Council, the European External Action Service, and Committee of the Regions, but also with the Asian, Carribean and Pacific Group of States (ACP Secretariat), civil society actors, press and think-tanks in the EU-environment.

 UNDP and the EU have been working together for 15 years, and engaging in a strategic partnership ever since 2004.
 The UNDP-EU partnership is described in more detail in Our Partnerships.